 Caution!
-Do not buy a cell phone or a calling card at the airport.
+Avoid buying a cell phone or a calling card at the airport.
 Past students have been scammed.
 If you find it absolutely necessary to buy a Spanish SIM card at the airport, make sure that you are given a Spanish number (the country code for Spanish phone numbers is +34).